Apex CDL Institute, LLC

 The training you will receive at Apex CDL Institute, LLC is relative and typical of the training and skills required to drive a Class A rated commercial tractor and trailer vehicle.
-Our training meets and exceeds the requirements of the commercial trucking companies that hire graduate level student drivers.
-Because of the nature of interstate commercial trucking there are jobs and careers available within the industry in virtually in every area and state in the Country.
-Due to interstate agreements and federal laws your Class A CDL Commercial Driver’s License is valid in every state in the Country.
+Our training meets and exceeds the requirements of the commercial trucking companies that hire graduate-level student drivers.
+Because of the nature of interstate commercial trucking, there are jobs and careers available within the industry in virtually every area and state in the Country.
+Due to interstate agreements and federal laws, your Class A CDL Commercial Driver’s License is valid in every state in the Country.

 Finally, Apex CDL Institute, LLC respects your privacy.
 We will not sell any information to others and any transfer of personal information for pre-hire purposes will be done so with the student’s written approval.

 Senior Instructor: Rob Crum

 Students at Apex CDL Institute, LLC are taught by experienced instructors.
 We keep our class size small to ensure quality training and individualize attention where needed.
 Our classroom is well lit and climate-controlled for comfort.
 The classroom tables are large, creating ample space to accommodate learning materials.
 The classroom time is spent in our computer lab learning on the proprietary CDL Learners permit training program developed by Apex.